Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation-assignment.md

 sidebar_label: Conversation Assignment
 ---

-## Dashboard: Conversation Rules
+## Overview
+Conversation Assignment is the set of rules you can apply to manage conversations among your team members(humans and bots).
+You can assign and route conversations between your team members to effectively manage all the incoming conversations.
+You can find these rules in [Conversation Rules](https://dashboard.kommunicate.io/settings/conversation-rules) section in the Dashboard.

 ![List Template](/img/dashboard-conversation-rules.png)

-* In case: **Assign new conversations to bot** is enabled then irrespective of routing rules for agents, the conversation will be assigned to **selected bot**.
-* In case: **Assign new conversations to bot** is disabled then conversation assignment depends on Routing rules for agents.
-  -  If **Routing rules for agents** is set to **Automatic assignment** then conversation will be assigned to agents in round robin manner.
+Here are the guidelines on how to use conversation rules for humans and bots:

+### Routing rules for human agents:

+**Automatic assignment**<br>
+If the automatic assignment is enabled, all the incoming conversation will be assigned to the human agents in a round robin manner.
+All the human agents who are offline or in 'Away' mode will be skipped in the routing.
+In case all the human agents are offline, the conversation will be assigned to the Default agent.
+You can set the default agent from the same section.

+**Notify everybody**<br>
-  - If **Routing rules for agents** is set to **Notify everybody** then conversation will be assigned to a default admin/agent and notification will be sent to everybody.
-Anybody can assign that conversation to themself after that.
+If notify everybody is enabled, then the conversation will be assigned to a default agent and notifications will be sent to everybody.
+Anybody can assign that conversation to themselves after that.

-* If conversation assignee is bot :
+**Note: In case 'Assign new conversations to bot' is enabled, then irrespective of the routing rules for human agents, the conversation will be assigned to the 'selected bot'.

+### Routing rules for bots:

+**Assign new conversations to bot**<br>
+If enabled, all the incoming conversations will be assigned to the selected bot.
+You can choose the selected bot from the drop down.

+A few points to note when the conversations are assigned to a bot:

-  - If bot is not able to answer:
+ - If the bot is not able to answer:
-    - Conversation will be assigned to default agent if  **Notify everybody** is selected in agent routing rules.
+ 	- The conversation will be assigned to default human agent if  **Notify everybody** is selected in the agent routing rules.
-    - Conversation will be assigned to the agent present in conversation for **Automatic assignment**.
+ 	- The conversation will be assigned to the human agent present in the conversation for **Automatic assignment**.

-  - Welcome message and away message will not come.
+ - The Welcome and Away messages will not come.
-  - The **take over from bot** button will be displayed in the conversation, if agent takes over from bot, conversation will assign to that particular agent..
+ - The **Take over from bot** button will be displayed in the the conversation, if the human agent takes over from the bot, conversation will assign to that particular agent.

-## Bot to human handoff
+### Bot to human handoff
-There are multiple ways bot can assign the conversation to agents :
+Bot to human handoff comes in handy when the bot is unable to answer the customer or is unable to understand what the customer is saying.
+There are multiple ways bot can assign the conversation to agents:

-  1. Set action `input.unknown` in Dialogflow.
-If Default fallback intents are enabled, Dialogflow automatically adds this action in response.
-It means whenever fallback intent is triggered the conversation will be assigned to an agent according to your conversation routing settings.
+1. On action `input.unknown`
+In Dialogflow, every intent has an action.
+In an Intent, you can set the action from the ‘action and parameter’ section while creating or updating an intent.
+The “Input.unknown” action is built into Dialogflow and associated with the default fallback intent (created and enabled by default when a bot is created in Dialogflow).

+When none of the intents are matched, the default fallback intent is triggered and action associated with it is added in the response.
+Kommunicate uses this action to handoff the conversation to a support agent.
+Whenever action “input.unknown” is detected in the response,  Kommunicate automatically assigns a conversation to a support agent based on the aforementioned routing rules.
+You can add an action “input.unknown” to any intent to handoff the conversation to a support agent or remove it from the default fallback intent to disable automatic handoff to support agents.

-  2. Assign conversation to an agent when an intent detected.
-Set below json as the custom payload in dialogflow.
-Specify the agent's emailId in `KM_ASSIGN_TO` parameter.
-If `KM_ASSIGN_TO` parameter left empty conversation routing rules will be applied.
+2. To assign a conversation to a specific support agent:

+- Add the JSON code below (as a custom payload) to the response of the Intent.
+Specify the agent's email ID (same email ID which an agent uses to log into the Kommunicate dashboard) in `KM_ASSIGN_TO` parameter.
+If `KM_ASSIGN_TO` parameter is left empty, the conversation routing rules will be applied and the conversation will be assigned to a support agent based on the routing rules.

 ```js
 {